cckelly/component-verifier/README.md

 # Installation

-You can drop the script from Assets/Editor into your own project or simply export ComponentVerifier.unitypackage.
+You can drop the script from Assets/Editor into your own project or simply import ComponentVerifier.unitypackage.

 # TODO